R. Christopher Teichler

 Hello!
 I write music that I hope will engage with a broad range of listeners.
 I've written works for everything ranging from middle school band through professional symphony.
 I've written more choral music than for any other genre, for church choirs as well as college/university ensembles.
 My music is mostly self-published, but I also have works available from Alfred, Kjos, Lorenz, BRS Music and Pelican Music.
 Something I pride myself on is that while I am a musical artist, I'm also a regular guy.
 I will happily discuss classical music one minute and baseball/football the next!
 For more info on me and my music, you can visit my website: christeichler (dot) com.
 Thanks!

-I've been told by others that they hear several influences on my work: Stravinsky, Debussy, Copland, Hindemith, Bartok, Vaughan Williams , John Adams, John Williams and Thomas Newman.
+People hear several influences on my work: Stravinsky, Debussy, Copland, Hindemith, Bartok, Vaughan Williams , John Adams, John Williams and Thomas Newman.
 I want my music to be artistic and approachable, and I find my greatest inspiration in composers that do the same.

 Faith and Doubt (Working Title)